fbertran/Cascade/README.md

 ## Installation

-You can install the released version of CascadeData from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of Cascade from [CRAN](https://CRAN.R-project.org) with:

 ```r
 install.packages("Cascade")
 ```

-You can install the development version of CascadeData from [github](https://github.com) with:
+You can install the development version of Cascade from [github](https://github.com) with:

 ```r